Why Organisational Debt Is Such a Powerful Concept

 “Organizational debt is all the people/culture compromises made to ‘just get it done,’” Blank wrote.

-What Is Organizational Debt?
+What Is Organisational Debt?

 Processes become messy.
 Decisions get postponed.
 Tough conversations are avoided.
 And as time goes on, the cumulative weight of these unresolved issues slows progress and erodes trust.